ajitesh13/Centralised-Bus-Reservation-System/to-do.md

 - [x] login issue while making reservation, issue with modify option in customer(anything is accpeted there.
 No password verification)
 - [x] timetable and payment details added
 - [x] remove account malfunctioning
+- [x] Make customer_id unique or find an alternate solution to keep the entries unique
 - [ ] add arrival and departure in timetable
-- [ ] Make customer_id unique or find an alternate solution to keep the entries unique

 ## To-do
-- [ ] Display passemger details after rege=istration.
+- [ ] Display passenger details after registration.